 For PC, you’ll need to download a broadcasting application like OBS or XSplit.
 A broadcasting application allows you to capture your gameplay as it happens and send it to Twitch or YouTube.
 OBS is completely free and generally most streamers’ go-to since XSplit has a tiered pricing model for more advanced features.

 For consoles, native streaming via Twitch also differs between brands, with some limitations to streaming via Xbox One (such as zero webcam functionality without a Kinect sensor…which aren’t being made anymore).
 PS4 seems to have a little more flexibility in this respect, as you can’t stream directly to YouTube with Xbox One either.
+Keep in mind that this could all change with the release of the PS5 and Xbox Series X later this year.

 Finding a camera